Cov-ComSec/Cov-ComSec.github.io/content/posts/2022_race_conditions/index.md

 ## Challenge 1

 The second challenge was a similar setup.
 We can SSH into a container with a challenge binary.
 The challenge binary is familiar too, it still accepts a file path as a command line argument.
-However this time the program does a size check on the file, if the file is too large it exits.
+However, this time the program does a size check on the file, if the file is too large it exits.

 ![Binary will not read large files](images/ss5.png)